AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 2. Run the code using `fastapi dev main.py`.
 3. Open Bruno and click `Create Collection`.
 Name it "API Fundamentals".
 4. Start a `New Request` under API Fundamentals.
 Name it "Test Connection" and its method should be `GET`.
-5. Copy the base URL from the VS Code terminal then paste it in the Bruno Request.
+5. Copy the base URL from the VS Code terminal (Seen in the yellow frame, from "Serving at:") then paste it in the Bruno Request.
 Make sure to put a forward slash at the end of the URL.
 6. Save and send the Bruno request to check the output.

 ![image](https://github.com/user-attachments/assets/576cb74f-98a7-4931-95cc-d643bfdc0a27)

 7. Verify and screenshot if the API returned a successful status (e.g. `200 OK`) and outputs correspondingly.
-8. To modify the output message, go back to VS Code and use `Ctrl + C` to stop running the code.
+8. To modify the output message, go back to VS Code and use `Ctrl + C` to stop running the API.
 Change the output message and save.
 Run the code again using `fastapi dev main.py`, switch back to Bruno, and resend the request.
 The output message should already be modified.

 ## Part 2: Status Codes

-1. Use `Ctrl + C`, enter the command `git stash`, and then pull the Part 2 files by entering `git pull origin part2`.
+1. Use `Ctrl + C`, enter the command `git stash` to temporarily save changes made but not commit to the main branch.
+This also allows you to pull the following files.
+Then, pull the Part 2 files by entering `git pull origin part2`.
 2. Run the code using `fastapi dev main.py`.
 3. Save and send the Bruno request to check the output.
 4. Verify and screenshot if the API returned the status code correspondingly.